OliverStoll/WoT-IoT-Playground/README.md

 ## Install and Run
+While the different components can also be installed and run separately for development purposes, the dockorization of our application allows us the start everything with one command.
-Due to the dockerization the installation is quite simple.
-Docker handles all internal installations and the only prior requirements are git and docker installed on your system.
+Docker will handle all the internal installations and run the app independently.
+The only prior requirements are git and docker installed on your system.

 ### Requirements
-- Docker
+- Docker (tested with 20.2.0, Docker as root user)
 - Docker compose
-- Git
+- Git (tested with 1.6)

 In order to install the playground clone the repository.